 But of all our Twitter followers, the one that impresses us the most is Ian Brock—a 12-year-old coder from Chicago whose Twitter handle is @dreamhustlecode.

 Ian is the author of the upcoming book, “The Importance of CE Ed. for Kids.”
 He was recently part of a discussion panel on computer science education with five adults at Google (see video below).
 Check him out at minute 15 where he introduces himself.
 He talks about Beyond the Cookie, a cookie company he started with his parents to help bankroll free computer science and coding classes for economically challenged kids.
 And at minute 39 he discusses how he taught himself to code.
 This kid rocks, and we hope we remain on his radar as long as we have a Twitter account.

 Traffic to our site has improved nicely since the beginning of the year.
 For the first four months of the year, we averaged 1,626 unique visitors per month.
 For the last four months of the year, we averaged 7,214 unique visitors.
 Certainly not Mr. Money Mustache numbers. of course, but considering our breathtaking SEO ignorance, we’ll take it.

 In 2016, we averaged 2.13 posts per week (111 in total).
-The five most viewed posts were all—surprise, surprise—featured on Rockstar Finance.
+The four most viewed posts were all—surprise, surprise—featured on Rockstar Finance.
 J. Money is definitely a player in the financial blogosphere.
 But even our non-Rockstar Finance posts are now managing to get some love (600-800 views and 25-30 comments)—and that’s including ones covering topics as dull as Obamacare and minor league baseball.

 |Post||Number of Views|